Reciprocity is a powerful norm.

 Make Giving the Destination, Not the Ticket to Get There

-When we focus on reciprocity, we make giving the ticket to arrive to our selfish end-goal.
+When we focus on reciprocity, we make giving the ticket to arrive at our selfish end-goal.
 We become victims of the pitfalls of reciprocity.
 As a result, we upset the nature of giving.
-Rather than making it an act of generosity, we transform it into something to boost of our own egos.
+Rather than making it an act of generosity, we transform it into something to boost our own egos.

 Giving without expecting nothing in return should be something we practice on a daily basis.
 The reward of our giving should not be measured on what we can get out of it.
 The personal satisfaction that comes from giving itself should be the way we measure giving.

 Helping other people is its own reward.

 We can be authentically kind-hearted beings and still be successful.
 Why?
 Because the more we give, the more respect we earn from those around us.
 The brightest way to shine is by helping those around us shine.